 Students may apply for entry into the honours program at the beginning of session 5, though later year entry can be made under special circumstances.
-Students must have a fail free record in the Core Studies and a distinction average in Core Studies in Art Education in sessions 3, 4, 5 and 6.
+Students must have a fail free record and a distinction average in Core Studies in Art Education in sessions 3, 4, 5 and 6.